todiane/poster-palace/README.md

 Once that link is clicked and the email confirmed the user can then log in.

-# SUCCESSFULLY CONFIRMED EMAIL PHOTO - ADD HERE
+# xxxxxxxSUCCESSFULLY CONFIRMED EMAIL PHOTO - ADD HERExxxxxxxxx

 <img src="readme/images/rm-signin-success-message.png" width="90%"><br><br>

 ## Footer